 We Recommend purchasing or renting a battery of at least twice the expected range needed for your daily commute.
 Even if renting a battery of 4 times the daily use, the cost of battery rent or amortization, plus the cost of electricity to charge it, will be less than the cost of gasoline alone for a typical car.
 For example, if a 32 kWhr pack was rented for $150 per month, the electricity to charge for 30 miles per day would be $1.20, or $36 per month = $186 per month instead of $200 per month for gasoline.
 The more the Tango is driven, of course, the more economical it becomes.
 Please note that these figures are based on continued driving for decades and millions of miles.
 The gasoline car will need new engines and transmissions from time to time which are not counted in this calculation.

 The following is based on a rough set of specifications for a production Tango, of lesser power, but still respectable performance.

 Production Volume Price each Capital Required to achieve volume

 100,000 per annum $10,000 $1-billion

 In the US, T600s have been registered as kit cars, where the customer or customer's mechanic has had to do a small amount of assembly.
 This is required in order to register a car that has not been crash tested, have airbags, or a number of other requirements for cars that are sold in complete form.
-Race cars, that crash on a regular basis, also do not have airbags, however, use other means for safety.
+Race cars, which crash on a regular basis, also do not have airbags, however, use other means for safety.
 Please see our safety page for more details on Tango crash-worthiness.